ShaoqingRen/faster_rcnn/README.md

 Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497).

-Note: This repo contains a matlab version re-implementation of Fast R-CNN.
-Details and related paper about Fast R-CNN (see: [rbgirshick/fast-rcnn](https://github.com/rbgirshick/fast-rcnn)).
+This repo contains a MATLAB re-implementation of Fast R-CNN.
+Details about Fast R-CNN are in: [rbgirshick/fast-rcnn](https://github.com/rbgirshick/fast-rcnn).

 ### License